Computer Science & Applied Math

 Thanks for visiting my homepage.
-My name is Neil Nie, a computer science sophomore at Columbia University, School of Engineering.
-My background and interests are in computer vision, deep learning, and robotics.
+My name is Neil, a third-year undergraduate student studying computer science and applied math at Columbia University, School of Engineering.
+My background and interests are in computer vision, deep learning, robotics, and software engineering.

-From 2019-2020, I was the software lead for the Columbia University Robotics Club.
-From 2020-2021, I am the president of the Robotics Club, leading the MATE ROV project and the autonomous vehicles project.
+Served as President and Software Engineering Lead for the Columbia University Robotics Club, leading the MATE ROV project and the autonomous vehicles project.

-I tried to document the work and progress, and share the open-source code with you.
+Here are a few of my passion projects.
+I documented the work and progress, and shared the open-source code on Github.
 You can visit my blog for more details.

 From 2017-2019, I have been developing a self-driving golf cart.
-From the drive-by-wire system to the autonomous navigation stack, every component was developed from the ground up with the goal of learning as much as I could about robotics, electrical engineering, software engineering, and machine learning.
+From the drive-by-wire system to the autonomous navigation stack, every component was developed from the ground up to learn as much as possible about robotics, electrical engineering, software engineering, and machine learning.
 I also developed, trained, and deployed deep neural networks for behavioral cloning and semantic segmentation.

 Robotic Arm Gripping System